Warning: This column contains SPOILERS for all volumes of Yun Kouga’s Loveless currently available in English.

 MICHELLE: It is.
 It makes you wonder what kind of person Soubi could’ve become without these influences.
 Not that he’s at all a bad person as he is, of course.
 But he certainly isn’t free; it’s the last thing he wants.

 Your comment does bring up the point that there’s tremendous reread potential in Loveless.
 There are all manner of nuances that the reader puzzles over initially, and perhaps that’s why I’ve seen some reviews describe the series as confusing, but which might make a great deal more sense in retrospect.
 Even though the series is kind of notorious for the time it’s taking to unfurl, that’s actually due to the publishing schedule and not to any lollygagging about in the story itself.
 At least, I don’t think so.
 I get the sense that Kouga knows exactly what she’s doing.

-MELINDA: I agree, though I think we’re definitely at an advantage being fed all of it at once.
+MJ: I agree, though I think we’re definitely at an advantage being fed all of it at once.
 Still, as you say, there is tremendous re-read potential in this series, and I expect I can keep myself busy during the year-long wait between volumes revisiting what’s come before.
 Just the short time I spent with the first two volumes today made me want to re-read the entire thing from the start—and I’ve barely just finished!

 You know, as anxious as I am to find out what happened to Rtisuka’s memories, I feel like it might break my heart to lose the Ritsuka we know now.